noopur-zambare/noopur-zambare.github.io/_pages/about.md

 <li>NLP</li>
 </ul>

-During my time as a student, I have actively pursued opportunities to expand my knowledge and gain practical experience.
+During my time as a student, I got opportunities to expand my knowledge and gain practical experience.
 Such opportunities included my role as a Data Science and Machine Learning intern.
 This experience allowed me to work on real-world projects, collaborating with a team to analyse and extract insights from large datasets.
-It was during this internship that I discovered my passion for using Machine Learning and Deep Learning techniques to uncover patterns and make data-driven predictions.
+It was during these internships that I discovered my passion for using Machine Learning and Deep Learning techniques to uncover patterns and make data-driven predictions.
 <br/><br/>

 I was awarded the  <a href="https://www.mitacs.ca/en/programs/globalink/globalink-research-internship" target="_blank"> MITACS Globalink Research Internship</a> by MITACS Canada.
-I was chosen amongst students from 16 countries to undertake a summer internship at the University of Calgary.
+I was chosen amongst students from 16 countries to undertake a summer internship at <a href="https://www.ucalgary.ca/" target="_blank">University of Calgary</a>.

 </div>